duoykb/knights-tour/README.md

 # Knights Tour ♞
-The Knight's Tour is a classic puzzle where you try to move a knight chess piece around a chessboard, <br>
+The  is a **Knight's Tour** classic puzzle where you try to move a knight chess piece around a chessboard, <br>
 landing on every square exactly once.